samwho/jarvis/README_virmidi.md

 Obviously change the number after index to reflect what you chose in the section above.

+## But I don't use Arch Linux...

+I'm sorry, I'm not sure what the steps are to load up a module on boot in your favourite Linux distribution.
+You will have to consult Google.

 # Connecting it up

-After you've sorted all of that out (you might need to reboot your machine to check it all works) you will need to connect a virtual midi device to an output device.
+After you've sorted all of that out (you might need to reboot your machine to check it all works) you will need to connect a virtual MIDI device to an output device.

 First, make sure you have an appropriate output device running.
 I'm using